elecbug/elecbug/README.md

 # Who am I?
 Hello World!
 Everyone.<br>
 I am a developer(start 2019) and a college student, Dev EB.
-And, I live in Korea. 한국인들 ㅎㅇ
+And, I live in Korea.
 My main language is C, C++, C\#...
 Everyone who has visited my profile, have a nice day.